hatemecha/blob-tracker/README.md

   * **Kalman:** Turns Kalman filter smoothing on (1) or off (0) for tracked positions.
   * **Historial:** The `history` parameter for `cv2.createBackgroundSubtractorMOG2`.
 How many frames are used for the background model.
   * **Varianza:** The `varThreshold` parameter for `cv2.createBackgroundSubtractorMOG2`.
 Determines how far a pixel can be from the mean to be considered foreground.
+  * **Kernel:** Size of the kernel for the morphological opening that cleans noise after binarization.
   * **Ver rastro:** Toggles the drawing of motion trails.
   * **Len rastro:** Number of points kept in each trail.